USS Luce (DDG-38): History

 Luce returned to the Caribbean for intensive refresher training in March 1965.
 On 29 April she embarked a company of marines at Guantanamo Bay and proceeded to the troubled Dominican Republic 30 April.
 She patrolled the coast of the politically disturbed island until 8 May.
 She returned to the Mediterranean Sea in June for 4 months of operations with units of the Spanish, French, Greek, and Italian navies.
 In September she operated with the destroyer USS Corry in the Black Sea, and she returned to the Mediterranean late in 1965.
 She arrived Mayport 6 November and embarked Commander Destroyer Squadron 8.
 In December she engaged in missile firing and after a brief time in port in 1966 continued testing and improving missile techniques and carrying out the fleet's widespread peacekeeping activities which guard the free world.

 On 19 January 1966 an "actual nuclear incident" occurred when the nuclear warhead on a Terrier anti-air missile separated from the missile and dropped about eight feet on the Luce while the ship was docked at Mayport Naval Station.
 It is recorded that "there were no personnel casualties, and aside from the dent in the warhead, no equipment was damaged."

 On 13 June 1966 Luce got underway for deployment with the 6th Fleet in the Mediterranean.
 After participating in various exercises with United States and other allied ships, and representing the United States at two international trade fairs, she returned to Mayport on 26 October.
 The first half of 1967 saw Luce operating again in the Atlantic and Caribbean, and participating in a midshipmen training cruise in June.
 On 7 August, Luce began a regular overhaul at the U.S. Naval Shipyard, Charleston, South Carolina.
 She continued in overhaul until early 1968, then operated locally and in the Caribbean until departing Mayport 14 September for the Persian Gulf, sailing via Recife, Brazil, and various ports along the west and east coasts of Africa.
 She arrived at Bahrain 29 October and continued to stand watch over the troubled Middle East into 1969.
+Following Luce's return to Mayport in March 1969, the ship entered a stand-down period to prepare for the NTDS Modernization.
+In February 1970, Luce departed Mayport en route to Philadelphia Naval Shipyard.
+On 28 February 1970, Luce was decommissioned and underwent the NTDS Modernization at PNSY.
+During this period, the AN/SPS-39 Air Search Radar and the two AN/SPQ-5A Missile Fire Control Radars were removed and replaced with an AN/SPS-48 Air Search Radar and two AN/SPG-55 Missile Fire Control Radars, respectively.